Steve Beuerlein: Dallas Cowboys

 Less than a week before the start of the 1991 season, the Raiders traded Beuerlein to the Dallas Cowboys, who desired a back-up for Troy Aikman, in exchange for a fourth round draft choice.
 According to head coach Jimmy Johnson, the Cowboys had "been actively pursuing Beuerlein for quite some time", including a trade agreement worked out in January that Davis reportedly backed out of.
 When Aikman injured his knee in Week 13 against the Washington Redskins, Beuerlein came off the bench and threw a 4th-quarter touchdown pass to Michael Irvin, as the Cowboys held on for a 24–21 victory, defeating the 11–0 Redskins in their home stadium.
 He then started the remaining four games of the regular season, winning all four and leading the Cowboys to an 11–5 record, their best since the 1983 season under Tom Landry.
 They also made the playoffs for the first time since the 1985 season, capturing the fifth seed as a wild-card team.

 With Aikmain's knee healthy enough to start the first playoff game at the Chicago Bears, Johnson decided to continue playing Beuerlein, a move that upset Aikman at the time.
 Beuerlein threw for 180 yards, with 1 touchdown and no interceptions in leading the Cowboys to a 17–13 win at Soldier Field.
 It was the Cowboys’ first road playoff win in over a decade.
-The following week, he started at Detroit, but was relieved by Aikman early in the game as the Cowboys would go on to lose, ending their playoff run.
+The following week, he started at Detroit, but was relieved by Aikman early in the game as the Cowboys would go on to lose, ending their playoff run as the Cowboys were blown out by the Detroit Lions.

 In 1992, a healthy Aikman had a breakout season, and Beuerlein played sparingly but still managed to appear in all 16 regular season games.
 The Cowboys finished with a 13–3 record and reached Super Bowl XXVII.
 Beuerlein relieved Aikman with 7:06 left in the game and Dallas up by 35 points.
 On his last play as a Cowboy, Beuerlein fumbled the ball on a botched handoff to Derrick Gainer.
 The Cowboys defeated the Buffalo Bills 52–17 and Beuerlein received his first and only Super Bowl championship.